acm-kccitm/Web-dev/CSS-Intro/Intro to css.md

 text-align: center;
   color: red;
 }
-here ìpî, ìh1î and ìh2î elements got selected and same styling is applied to all.
+here ‚Äúp‚Äù, ‚Äúh1‚Äù and ‚Äúh2‚Äù elements got selected and same styling is applied to all.

 NOTE: These are the basic selectors, there are many other selectors which can be used.
 Follow up this link to know more.
-To explain the code ìcommentsî are used by adding /*comment*/, so that the code can be explained in the file.
+To explain the code ‚Äúcomments‚Äù are used by adding /*comment*/, so that the code can be explained in the file.

 CSS Color
 Color Names